LukeHeuser/notes/Java/java_basics.md

 `Precision` refers to the format and amount of space occupied by the relevant type.

 To assign a `Float` to a declared float variable, the literal must be followed by a lowercase or uppercase `F` suffix.
 This is required in java.
-The same however, is not true with a `Double`, it is optional.
+The same however, is not true with a `Double`, it is optional to follow a literal with a 'D'.
 With this and the above in mind.
 It is typically not wise to use flaot types java.
 It is far more common to use Double than Float.

 **However** there is a class to use when absolute accuracy is required. `Big Decimal Class`.
 This class overcomes the limitations with how floating point numbers are stored.
 This is not a java problem specifically.